 Search for resources.

-You can add tags to resources and search for resources based on the tags in the Resource Management console or by calling a tag-related API operation.
-For more information, see Use tags to query resources.
+You can add tags to resources and search by tag in the Resource Management console or by API.
+For more information, see Find resources using tags.

 Allocate costs.

-You can plan tags for your resources from different dimensions such as region, department, environment, and project.
-Then, you can use the Cost Analysis and Split Bill features provided by Alibaba Cloud to manage costs.
-For more information, see Use tags to allocate costs.
+Plan tags by dimension, such as region, department, environment, or project, then use Cost Analysis and Split Bill to manage costs.
+For more information, see Tag-based cost allocation.

-You can use tags in Resource Access Management (RAM) to manage the access and operation permissions of RAM users on different resources.
-For more information, see Use tags to control access to resources.
+Use tags with Resource Access Management (RAM) to control the access and operation permissions of RAM users on resources.
+For more information, see Use tags to control resource access.

 How can tags be planned for multiple Alibaba Cloud accounts?